8 February in Indian and World History

 8 February 2007 – The King of Bhutan made his first Indian visit on this day.

-8 February 2008 – Shantanu Bhattacharya, a senior scientist at the Indian Institute of Science, Bangalore, was awarded G.D.
+8 February 2008 – Shantanu Bhattacharya, a senior scientist at the Indian Institute of Science, Bangalore, was awarded the G.D.
 Birla Award.

 8 February 2008 – A 2500-year-old city was found during an excavation in Orissa’s Shishupalgarh.

-8 February 2009 – an avalanche in Khilanmarg area near Sri Nagar buried 350 jawans of the Army’s High Altitude Warfare School under snow.
+8 February 2009 – an avalanche in the Khilanmarg area near Sri Nagar buried 350 jawans of the Army’s High Altitude Warfare School under snow.

 8 February 2014 – a fire broke out in a hotel in the Saudi Arabian city of Medina, killing 15 people and injuring about 30.